Yosuwa24/100DaysOfCloud/Journey/002/Readme.md

-# Network Fundamental (Ahmad Rosid Komarudin on Aguna Course) & AWS Certified Cloud Practitioner Course (Stephane Maarek on Udemy): Day 2
+# Network Fundamental (Ahmad Rosid Komarudin on Aguna Course) & AWS Certified Cloud Practitioner Course (Stephane Maarek on Udemy)

 ## Introduction
 I try to simulate how computer network works and try to cope with the AWS course also since already have a root AWS account.
 However I will focus on the network fundamental first.
 Here I just wanted to review what cloud computing is.